tbknl/specified/README.md

 ## Rationale

 Any data flowing into a program at run-time should be checked for validity, while it also has an implicit or explicit type.
 Examples are: user input, http request body payloads, http response body payloads, message bus event payloads, environment variables, configuration files.
-The `specified` packages allows to describe a "spec" of the data, by specifying its type and any constraints.
+The `specified` package allows to describe a "spec" of the data, by specifying its type and any constraints.
 The spec can then be used to verify the data and will automatically assign the correct Typescript type to the result.

 ## Design goals